Fermions Tunneling from Higher-Dimensional Reissner-Nordstr\"om Black Hole: Semiclassical and Beyond Semiclassical Approximation

+and $S_H=\frac{A_h}{4\pi}$ is entropy of semiclassical approximation, and this result shows the correction of entropy is logarithmic correction.

-Of course, In this paper, we researched fermions tunneling from higher-dimensional Reissner-Nordstr\"{o}m black holes.
-We got the Hamilton-Jacobi equation, and this work shows that semiclassical Hamilton-Jacobi equation can describe the property of both 0 spin scalar particles and 1/2 spin fermions.
-In this work, we did not emphasize dimensions of spacetime larger than (3+1) dimensions, so the method should be used in the research of (3+1)-dimensions and lower cases.
-However, above work base on the semiclassical approximation.
-Recently, Banerijee and Majhi proposed a new method beyond semiclassical approximation to research the quantum tunneling, and their work show that the conclusion should be corrected $^{[56-65]}$.
-Our further work will generalize the semiclassical Hamilton-Jacobi method into the method beyond semiclassical approximation.
+In this paper, we studied fermions tunneling from higher-dimensional Reissner-Nordstr\"{o}m black holes, and obtained the Hamilton-Jacobi equation from charged Dirac equation.
+This work shows that semiclassical Hamilton-Jacobi equation can describe the property of both 0 spin scalar particles and 1/2 spin fermions.
+In this work, we did not emphasize dimensions of spacetime larger than (3+1) dimensions, so the method also can be used in the research of (3+1)-dimensions and lower cases.

+As we all know, the information loss is an open problem in black hole physics, and the information of particles maybe vanishes at the singularity.
+In order to solve this difficulty, Horowitz and Maldacena proposed a boundary condition, which is called as the black hole final state, at singularity of black hole to perfectly entangle between the incoming Hawking radiation particles and the collapsing matter\cite{66,67}.
+Due to the boundary condition, any particle which is falling into the black holes completely annihilates.
+It is a new and interesting idea to investigate the black hole physics and quantum gravity, so we also will work on this area in the further.

-\textbf{Acknowledgements:} This work is supported by National Natural Science Foundation of China (No.10773008)
+\textbf{Acknowledgements:} This work is supported in part by FAPESP No. 2012/08934-0, CNPq, CAPES and National Natural Science Foundation of China (No.11573022 and No.11375279)